 Situated in a narrow gorge at the farther end of Lidder valley, Shri Amarnathji Cave Shrine stands at 3,888 m and is 45 km from Pahalgam and 141 km from Srinagar.
 Though the original pilgrimage subscribes that the yatra be undertaken from Srinagar, the more common practice is to begin the journey from Pahalgam, and cover the distance to Shri Amarnathji and back in four or five days.
 Pahalgam is 96 km from Srinagar.

 In recent times the Baltal route via Sonamarg has also become very popular because of its short distance track (although very steep) to the Holy Cave of Shri Amarnathji.

 The base points for the pilgrim's trek are picturesque Pahalgam and Sonamarg, a large tented township springs up to accommodate the pilgrims at both these locations.
 The conduct of the yatra is a gigantic task in which the Jammu & Kashmir State Government takes the assistance of the security departments for providing security and helping to keep the route open.
 All intermediate halting places have the same kind of facilities as are provided at Pahalgam and Baltal.
 These days Shri Amarnathji Shrine Board (SASB) conducts and coordinates all the pilgrimage related activities.

 Shri Amarnath Yatra is organised in the month of Shravan and commences from Pahalgam & Baltal on specified dates.
-This year Shri Amarnathji Yatra 2020 to start on 23rd June 2020 and the Registration for Shri Amarnath Yatra 2020 has been postponed.
+This year Shri Amarnathji Yatra 2022 will commence on 30th June 2022 and Registration is expected to start from 11th April 2022.

 Useful Tips on the Yatra